In recent years, there has been a trend of aging coffee. The hype goes something like, "Aged wine is great. Aged whiskey is great. So is aged coffee!"

 - Peet's Coffee offers an aged Sumatra coffee that is worth tasting.

-- Bones Coffee Company Bourbon Barrel Aged Coffee
+- Bones Coffee Company has an aged coffee named Bourbon Barrel Aged Coffee.

 It should be noted that you will find barrel-aged coffee marketed by some big names in the whiskey business.
 The packaging and description make it sound like the bourbon is "infused" into the coffee bean.
 However, the "oaky" flavor they talk about really comes from the barrel, which (most likely) previously housed that brand's whiskey.